caro-kiosk/Caro-kiosk.github.io/README.md

 -Creating guide page for article generation (inside the Wiki)<br>
 -Adding more articles to the wiki<br>
--Setting up credits, contributors and community page
+-Setting up credits, contributors and community pages

 # Credits

-well add this later on :)
+we'll add this later on :)